Enumerating pencils with moving ramification on curves: Preliminaries

 If $V$ is a limit linear series on a compact type curve $C$ on which the $p_i$ are smooth points, the same definition makes sense.
-Then, we will denote the Brill-Noether number of the $C_0$-aspect of $V$ with respect to the marked points and nodes on $C_0$ by $\rho(V,\{p_i\})_{C_0}$.
+Let $C_0\subset C$ be an irreducible sub-curve of $C$.
+We will denote the Brill-Noether number of the $C_0$-aspect of $V$ with respect to the marked points and nodes on $C_0$ by $\rho(V,\{p_i\})_{C_0}$.
 A straightforward computation shows that when $V$ is a \textit{crude} limit linear series (in the sense of \cite{eh_lls}), we have

 with equality if and only if $V$ is a \textit{refined} limit linear series.

 We consider counts of morphisms $f:C\to\bP^1$ up to automorphisms of the target.
 Thus, it is equivalent to count isomorphism classes of base-point-free pencils (linear series of rank 1) on the fixed curve $C$.